-Agile methodology is an iterative and incremental approach of software development.
-In Agile, we have small incremental builds presented in multiple iterations to the end user and other stakeholders for their feedback.
+Agile methodology is an iterative and incremental approach to software development.
+In Agile, we have small incremental builds presented in multiple iterations to the end-user and other stakeholders for their feedback.
 Based on the feedback, changes are incorporated in the next iterations of the build on the basis of their priority.

-In agile, the different cross functional teams work together in the different iterations of the build with emphasis on more face-to-face interaction and less formal documentation.
+In agile, the different cross-functional teams work together in the different iterations of the build with an emphasis on more face-to-face interaction and less formal documentation.

 Basically, agile is a methodology and there are different implementations following this methodology.
 Following are some of the most widely used agile implementations-

-- Scrum – Scrum is one of the most popular implementation of agile where different roles like – product owner, scrum master and team members are assigned to different participants of software development.
-Daily scrum meeting are organized for the updates and a build is delivered in a two to three week cycle called sprint.
+- Scrum – Scrum is one of the most popular implementations of agile where different roles like – product owner, scrum master and team members are assigned to different participants of software development.
+Daily scrum meeting is organized for the updates and a build is delivered in a two to three-week cycle called a sprint.

-- Extreme Programming (XP) – Extreme programming is an agile implementation in which frequent customer feedback and changes are incorporated with focus on quality software.
-Quality of software is maintained by following the coding practices like pair programming(code reviews, unit testing etc.) to the extreme level.
+- Extreme Programming (XP) – Extreme programming is an agile implementation in which frequent customer feedback and changes are incorporated with a focus on quality software.
+The quality of the software is maintained by following the coding practices like pair programming(code reviews, unit testing, etc.) to the extreme level.
 Hence, the name extreme programming.

 - Kanban – Kanban is a development approach in which the tasks are organized in a Kanban board, wherein we can track the progress of the work, helping in decision making.

 - Crystal Clear – Crystal clear development like other agile methodologies focuses on frequent delivery and feedback.
-It is a lightweight approach based on the fact that customization of process and practices is required to meet the project specific requirements.
+It is a lightweight approach based on the fact that customization of processes and practices is required to meet the project-specific requirements.

-- Lean Software Development – Lean software development methodology is based on seven lean principles – eliminate waste(like any code not adding value), amplify learning, decide late, deliver fast, empower team, build integrity and See the Whole(see the product as a whole).
+- Lean Software Development – Lean software development methodology is based on seven lean principles – eliminate waste(like any code not adding value), amplify learning, decide late, deliver fast, empower the team, build integrity, and See the Whole(see the product as a whole).